DPRO

 Is DPRO stock overvalued or undervalued?

-Based on the provided data, DPRO stock is significantly overvalued.
+Based on the data provided, DPRO appears to be overvalued.

 What are the main risks of holding DPRO?

-Based on the provided information, here are the key risks of holding DPRO stock, ordered by importance:
+Based on the provided information, here are the key risks of holding DPRO, ordered by importance:

 What is the price forecast for DPRO in 2026?